You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 Name one Republican who's out there calling the generals a bunch of idiots.

-Name one Republican who was ever saying we've lost, we should surrender, we should get out of there.
+Name one Republican who was ever saying, We've lost, we should surrender, we should get out of there.

-How about Mertha?
+How about Mirtha?

-Give me, give me the uh uh the equivalent Republican equivalent of John Mertha and what his uh comments about the Marines have been, or Durbin's comments about the soldiers at Club Gitmo, or Kennedy's comments about the soldiers at Abu Ghrab.
+Give me the equivalent, Republican equivalent of John Murtha and what his comments about the Marines have been, or Durbin's comments about the soldiers at Club Gitmo, or Kennedy's comments about the soldiers at Abu Ghraib, and all the other Democrats.

 He should have been bombing Afghanistan, Dolt.

-Using a Well, there was I the the timeline.
+Well, there was the timeline.

 Clinton said that we'd be home in eight months by Christmas, and we've still got troops there.